Leo Frank: State appeals

 The last hearing exhausted Frank's ordinary state appeal rights.
 On March 7, 1914, Frank's execution was set for April 17 of that year.
 The defense continued to investigate the case and filed an extraordinary motion before the Georgia Supreme Court.
 This appeal, which would be held before a single justice, Ben Hill, was restricted to raising facts not available at the original trial.
 The application for appeal resulted in a stay of execution and the hearing opened on April 23, 1914.
 The defense successfully obtained a number of affidavits from witnesses repudiating their testimony.
 A state biologist said in a newspaper interview that his microscopic examination of the hair on the lathe shortly after the murder did not match Phagan's.
 At the same time that the various repudiations were leaked to the newspapers, the state was busy seeking repudiations of the new affidavits.
-An analysis of the murder notes, which had only been addressed in any detail in the closing arguments, suggested Conley composed them in the basement rather than writing what Frank told him to write in his office.
-Prison letters written by Conley to Annie Maude Carter were discovered; the defense then argued that these, along with Carter's testimony, implicated Conley as the actual murderer.
+An analysis of the murder notes, which had been addressed in detail only in the closing arguments, suggested Conley composed them in the basement rather than writing what Frank told him to write in his office.
+Prison letters Conley wrote to Annie Maude Carter were discovered; the defense then argued that these, along with Carter's testimony, implicated Conley as the actual murderer.